kucukaslan/website/content/demystifying_tcp_http.md

 [^may]: may Allah forgive me for uttering this word

 ### WebSockets
-When I attempt to initiate a WebSocket connection RPL program prints:
+When I attempt to initiate a WebSocket connection, the RPL program prints:
 ```http request
 GET / HTTP/1.1
 Sec-WebSocket-Version: 13